trizen/lbry-viewer/README.md

 ### STATUS

 The application is in the early stages of development.
-Some functionality not implemented yet.
+Some functionality is not implemented yet.

 ### lbry-viewer